nightlibra/hypixel_skyblock_legacy/README.md

 This is a resource pack to revert [Hypixel SkyBlock](https://wiki.hypixel.net/Introduction) items to their original textures, which are a mix of vanilla Minecraft items and custom player heads.

 ## Dependencies
 You might need a mod, like [Server Pack Unlocker](<https://modrinth.com/mod/server-pack-unlocker>) or [Catharsis](https://modrinth.com/mod/catharsis), to move this or any other resource pack above Hypixel's server resource pack.
+Besides that:
-Besides that, this pack is vanilla-compatible and does not require any specific mods to work.
+- Vanilla: This pack is vanilla-compatible and does not require any specific mod to work.
+- Catharsis: This pack depends upon the [Catharsis](https://modrinth.com/mod/catharsis) mod to work.

 ### Configuration Options
 When using the [Catharsis](https://modrinth.com/mod/catharsis) mod, the following configuration options are available:
+- Legacy Textures: The original Hypixel SkyBlock textures.
+- Vanilla Colors: Use the vanilla Minecraft text colors.
-- Vanilla Tooltips: Use the vanilla Minecraft tooltips instead of Hypixel's.
+- Vanilla Tooltips: Use the vanilla Minecraft tooltip textures.
 - Remove Shortbow Drawback: Remove the drawback animation on shortbows.

 # More Information